Germany: Workers rescued after mine explosion | DW | 08.11.2019

 Several hours after the explosion, police announced that all the miners had been recovered.

 Regional broadcaster MDR reported the fire brigade had been working to extract the workers.
-The injured people were a Polish national and a German national.
-One of them was seriously injured.
+It reported the two injured people have been taken to hospital.

 The former potash salt mine was shut down in 1982 and has since been converted into a backfill mine, according to the operator.
 Workers fill in the cavities left by 80 years of mining, disposing of mineral waste and protecting the surface from collapse.